JulianG/juliangaramendy.dev/content/blog/custom-open-graph-images-in-gatsby-blog/index.md

 My blog is the [Gatsby Starter Blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) without any modifications, but I want my posts to have a nice image when sharing them on social media.

-A simple inspection of the generated HTML code reveals that the Gatsby Blog renders the following [meta tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta):
+A simple inspection of the generated HTML reveals that the Gatsby Blog renders the following [meta tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta):

 ```js
 description